• About

 13 Wednesday Jun 2012

-Posted essay, social media
+Posted by mtk in essay, social media

 baccalaureate, children, culture, digital, digitalis, ffptp, fifty foot pine tree press, generation, homo, idaltu, parents, pre-Internet, sapiens, society, species, tcp/ip, technology